 Many times, we try to restore your chipped or broken teeth using our restorative procedures like bonding, filling

 , and crowns.
 But in some cases, the damage to your teeth is too severe to repair.
 In such situations, extracting the teeth is the only solution to protect your gum and remaining teeth from decay, infection, and other oral problems.

 - Tooth extraction is recommended when the infection or decay has reached deep into your teeth.

-- We perform tooth extraction surgery in case of injury or trauma.
+- Tooth extraction may be required in case of injury or trauma.

-- Tooth extraction is also required when there is not enough room for all the teeth in your jaws.
+- Tooth extraction is also required when there is not enough room for all the teeth in your mouth.

 - Many orthodontic procedures may require tooth extraction to create space for other teeth.